Jose Trevino Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 15th in the league.
+- The Red Sox pitching staff is 20th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.64).
+- The Red Sox have the 22nd-ranked team ERA among all league pitching staffs (4.50).

-- The Red Sox rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).
+- Red Sox pitchers combine to rank 20th in baseball in home runs given up (85 total, 1.2 per game).

-- Bello (3-4) takes the mound for the Red Sox in his 10th start of the season.
-He's put together a 3.97 ERA in 45 1/3 innings pitched, with 46 strikeouts.
+- Bello gets the start for the Red Sox, his 11th of the season.
+He is 3-4 with a 3.78 ERA and 49 strikeouts in 52 1/3 innings pitched.

-- The right-hander's most recent time out was on Monday against the Tampa Bay Rays, when he tossed six innings, surrendering three earned runs while allowing six hits.
+- The right-hander's last time out was on Sunday against the New York Yankees, when he threw seven innings, surrendering two earned runs while giving up three hits.

-- In nine games this season, the 24-year-old has put up an ERA of 3.97, with 9.1 strikeouts per nine innings.
-Opponents are batting .275 against him.
+- The 24-year-old has a 3.78 ERA and 8.4 strikeouts per nine innings across 10 games this season, while allowing a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.